-6.2.4.2.4 A single verbatim audio recording will be made of the hearing.
+- 6.2.4.2.4 A single verbatim audio recording will be made of the hearing.
 This record will remain the property of the University and will be kept by OSCCR.
 No other recording device is allowed.
-The recording is considered part of the student's or UAO's disciplinary record and will be maintained by OSCCR.

-6.2.4.2.5 The Hearing Board/Hearing Officer and the University's representative may ask questions of any witnesses called on at the hearing.

-6.2.4.2.6 The Hearing Board/Hearing Officer may remove any individual from the hearing who is disruptive.
+The recording is considered part of the student's or UAO's disciplinary record and will be maintained by OSCCR. - 6.2.4.2.5 The Hearing Board/Hearing Officer and the University's representative may ask questions of any witnesses called on at the hearing. - 6.2.4.2.6 The Hearing Board/Hearing Officer may remove any individual from the hearing who is disruptive.
 The hearing may proceed without the presence of the removed individual.
-If the disruption is caused by a student, the Hearing Board, in consultation with the Director of OSCCR, may determine that a report of a possible violation of the Statement be submitted.

-6.2.4.3 Decision - The Hearing Board/Hearing Officer will issue a written decision to OSCCR within three (3) business days, including a decision regarding the allegation, the rationale for the decision and, if applicable, the recommendation for restorative measures.
+If the disruption is caused by a student, the Hearing Board, in consultation with the Director of OSCCR, may determine that a report of a possible violation of the Statement be submitted. - 6.2.4.3 Decision The Hearing Board/Hearing Officer will issue a written decision to OSCCR within three (3) business days, including a decision regarding the allegation, the rationale for the decision and, if applicable, the recommendation for restorative measures.
 Within three (3) business days from the date the decision is received by OSCCR, notification of the decision, rationale, and any assigned restorative measures will be sent to the student or UAO representative alleged to have committed a violation and the person or group who first brought the allegation.

-6.3.
-Appeal Procedures
+6.3 Appeal Procedures

-6.3.1 Right to request an appeal - The student or UAO with the alleged violation, the person or group who first brought the allegation or the University, has the right to request an appeal a decision of the Hearing Board/Hearing Officer.
+6.3.1 Right to request an appeal

+The student or UAO with the alleged violation, the person or group who first brought the allegation or the University, has the right to request an appeal a decision of the Hearing Board/ Hearing Officer.
 In cases related to academic misconduct, both the student and the instructor have the right to appeal a decision of the Hearing Board/Hearing Officer.
 Students/UAO representatives may request the appeal heard by either an Appeal Board or an Appeal Officer.

-6.3.2 Grounds to appeal - The party appealing the decision of a Hearing Board/Hearing Officer must submit a written appeal, received in OSCCR within three (3) business days of the date the party was sent the written decision.
+6.3.2 Grounds to appeal

+The party appealing the decision of a Hearing Board/Hearing Officer must submit a written appeal, received in OSCCR within three (3) business days of the date the party was sent the written decision.
 An appeal received after that time limit has expired will not be heard unless there is a compelling reason, as determined by the Vice Provost for Student Affairs (or designee).
 The appeal must include at least one of the following three (3) grounds for appeal, and the remedy requested from the appeal body.

-6.3.2.1 New evidence - A claim that new evidence, unavailable during the original investigation or hearing, could substantially affect the original finding or restorative measure(s).
-A summary of the new evidence and its impact must be included in the appeal request.

-6.3.2.2 Procedural error - A claim that procedural error had a significant effect on the outcome of the hearing.

-6.3.2.3 Conflict of interest - The CRF or decision-maker(s) had a conflict of interest or bias for or against accuser or accused that affected the outcome of the hearing.
+- 6.3.2.1 New evidence A claim that new evidence, unavailable during the original investigation or hearing, could substantially affect the original finding or restorative measure(s).
+A summary of the new evidence and its impact must be included in the appeal request. - 6.3.2.2 Procedural error A claim that procedural error had a significant effect on the outcome of the hearing. - 6.3.2.3 Conflict of interest The CRF or decision-maker(s) had a conflict of interest or bias for or against accuser or accused that affected the outcome of the hearing. - 6.3.2.4 Restorative Measure Severity A claim that the assigned restorative measure(s) was not appropriate or excessive related the responsible finding.
+Restorative Measure Severity may only be submitted as grounds for appeal in cases that result in removal, dismissal or failure of a course.